suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

      3. ENC(CEK, KEK)
      4. ENC(payload, CEK)
 ~~~

+This deployment option is stronly discouraged.
+An attacker gaining access to
+the KEK will be able to encrypt and send payloads to all recipients configured
+to use this KEK.

 - If recipients have different KEKs, then multiple COSE\_recipient structures
 are included but only a single CEK is used.
 Each COSE\_recipient structure